Medical and health care for uninsured.

 While there are some government funded health insurance programs, including Medicaid and Supplemental Security Income (SSI), they do have eligibility requirements and various restrictions in place.
 However it is always a good idea to apply for them, even if you know that you are not qualified.
-The reason being is that many non-profit organizations, charities and private programs will require that patients were denied access to Supplemental Security Income (SSI) and Medicaid before they will assist.
+The reason being is that many non-profit organizations, charities, community clinics and private programs will require that patients were denied access to Supplemental Security Income (SSI) and Medicaid before they will assist.
 So you should apply, even if it is just to get a formal denial of eligibility notice from them.
 Another benefit to applying is that even if you or your child is not eligible for Medicaid, you may still be able to enroll in a Medicaid Waiver program.

 While the uninsured come from all backgrounds, states, ages, and nationalities, some of the most common classifications and causes include the following.

 However anyone can fall into one of these categories from time to time.
 Some studies show that over 40 million individuals lack health and/or dental insurance for an extended period of time.
+It may not be every year, but sometime in their life they often lose their health insurance and join the ranks of the uninsured.

 Programs for the uninsured or low income vary by state and can change over time.
 While we try to list many of them here, there are other resources that are not always as well advertised.
 Never hesitate to call and inquire, or to apply for these programs, whenever your medical, financial, or circumstances change.

 Alaska Native Medical Center - Residents of the state can receive services, health information and medical resources.
 All programs are only for people who live in Alaska.
-1-907-563-2662.
+Call 1-907-563-2662.

 American Cancer Society (ACS) - This is a nationwide organization with local “chapters” in every state.
 It provides resources, including counseling for patients, printed material, and other information on affordable health care options and lodging if you require treatment far from home.
 In addition, some of the regional ACS offices may offer very limited amounts of financial assistance.
 This will mostly be reimbursement for bills and expenses related to cancer treatment including medical supplies, transportation, and prescription.
 Call 1-800-227-2345.